Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ### Modal title prop is now required

-To help enforce accessibility for screenreaders, `Modal`'s title prop is now required.
+To help enforce accessibility for screen readers, `Modal`'s title prop is now required.
 You must add a title to all your modals.
 In the event that you do not want to display this title visually you can add the `titleHidden` prop to hide the title.

 ```diff
 <Modal